tr8dr/tseries-patterns/README.md

 # mv labeler (momentum / trend labeler)
-Labeler for trend / momentum in financial timeseries
+This is a collection of labeling functions for trend / momentum in financial timeseries.